City approves reopening small portion of King St. to vehicular traffic

 According to the city, the diversions are expected to affect 100,000 daily streetcar users, with travel times estimated to be between five and 10 minutes longer, depending on the destination.

 Coun.
-Brad Bradford put forth a motion, calling for the temporary suspension of rules along the transit corridor between King Street and Spadina Avenue for at least the next two months.
-However, transportation staff said it would take more than two weeks to reprogram traffic signals along the route, leaving just a few weeks of relief before the King-Church intersection is reopened.
+Brad Bradford put forth a motion, calling for the temporary suspension of rules along the transit corridor between Church Street and Spadina Avenue for at least the next two months.
+However, transportation staff said it would take more than two weeks to reprogram traffic signals along the route, leaving just a few weeks of relief before the King-Church intersection is reopened, sometime in mid-August.

-The intersection is scheduled to reopen by mid-August, according to the city.

 Council ultimately voted 16-5 in favour of reopening a portion of King Street to vehicular traffic for the duration of the intersection closure, “where streetcars and buses are not currently in service.”